marcin-mazurek/mock-office/readme.md

 Control reactions schedules using delays, intervals etc.

+Use your real backend sevice as fallback for your mock server to provide working endpoints when you can focus on adding new ones.

 **Behaviour consists of event and reactions**

 * event(what happened): request from client, new connection etc.